vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Blow The House Down.md

 	- They're starting to clear out dens in the hope that they find the Wolf, or at least retaliate enough so that they stop attacking Hustler turf.

 ##### At the El Rio Mobile Home Park
+- Everyone in the den is dead or dying.
+	- If someone from the Cleavers is there, the Ripper (Izzy) is suspect.
+	- An ambush.
+They broke their phones before they could call for help.
+- A business card, from the Bay Front Inn Hotel.
+- A phone with a drafted message unsent.
+"They have Wolf's add"